-During the first quarter of 2014, we purchased 0.2 million Holding Units (for \$3.7 million, on a trade date basis) from employees to allow them to fulfill statutory tax withholding requirements at the time of distribution of long-term incentive compensation awards, offset by Holding Units purchased by employees as part of a distribution reinvestment election.
-During the first quarter of 2013, we purchased 1.0 million Holding Units (for \$19.6 million, on a trade date basis).
-These amounts reflect open-market purchases of 0.8 million Holding Units for \$16.0 million, with the remainder relating to purchases of Holding Units from employees to allow them to fulfill statutory tax withholding requirements at the time of distribution of long-term incentive compensation awards, offset by Holding Units purchased by employees as part of a distribution reinvestment election.
+During the second quarter and first six months of 2014, we purchased approximately 15,000 and 0.2 million Holding Units for \$0.4 million and \$4.1 million, respectively (on a trade date basis).
+These amounts reflect purchases of Holding Units from employees to allow them to fulfill statutory tax withholding requirements at the time of distribution of long-term incentive compensation awards.
+Purchases of Holding Units reflected on the condensed consolidated statement of cash flows are net of Holding Units purchased by employees as part of a distribution reinvestment election.

+During the second quarter and first six months of 2013, we purchased 0.3 million and 1.3 million Holding Units for \$7.4 million and \$27.0 million, respectively (on a trade date basis).
+These amounts reflect open-market purchases of 0.3 million and 1.1 million Holding Units for \$7.2 million and \$23.2 million, respectively, with the remainder relating to purchases of Holding Units from employees to allow them to fulfill statutory tax withholding requirements at the time of distribution of long-term incentive compensation awards.
+Purchases of Holding Units reflected on the condensed consolidated statement of cash flows are net of Holding Units purchased by employees as part of a distribution reinvestment election.

-Each quarter, we have implemented plans to repurchase Holding Units pursuant to Rule 10b5-1 under the Securities Exchange Act of 1934, as amended ("Exchange Act").
+Each quarter, AllianceBernstein implements plans to repurchase Holding Units pursuant to Rule 10b5-1 under the Securities Exchange Act of 1934, as amended ("Exchange Act").
 A Rule 10b5-1 plan allows a company to repurchase its shares at times when it otherwise might be prevented from doing so because of self-imposed trading blackout periods or because it possesses material non-public information.
-Each broker we select has the authority under the terms and limitations specified in the plan to repurchase Holding Units on our behalf in accordance with the terms of the plan.
+Each broker selected by AllianceBernstein has the authority under the terms and limitations specified in the plan to repurchase Holding Units on AllianceBernstein's behalf in accordance with the terms of the plan.
 Repurchases are subject to SEC regulations as well as certain price, market volume and timing constraints specified in the plan.
-The plan adopted during the first quarter of 2014 expired at the close of business on April 29, 2014.
-We did not buy any Holding Units pursuant to this plan during the first quarter of 2014.
-We may adopt additional Rule 10b5-1 plans in the future to engage in open-market purchases of Holding Units to help fund anticipated obligations under our incentive compensation award program and for other corporate purposes.
+The plan adopted during the second quarter of 2014 expired at the close of business on July 29, 2014.
+AllianceBernstein did not buy any Holding Units pursuant to Rule 10b5-1 plans during the first six months of 2014.
+AllianceBernstein may adopt additional Rule 10b5-1 plans in the future to engage in open-market purchases of Holding Units to help fund anticipated obligations under its incentive compensation award program and for other corporate purposes.

-During the first quarter of 2014, we granted to employees and Eligible Directors 0.2 million restricted Holding Unit awards.
-During the first quarter of 2013, we granted to employees and Eligible Directors 6.6 million restricted Holding Unit awards (including 6.5 million granted in January 2013 for 2012 year-end awards).
+During the first six months of 2014, we granted to employees and Eligible Directors 0.4 million restricted Holding Unit awards.
+During the first six months of 2013, we granted to employees and Eligible Directors 6.8 million restricted Holding Unit awards (including 6.5 million granted in January 2013 for 2012 year-end awards).
 Prior to the third quarter of 2013 (and our decision described in the next paragraph to retire unallocated Holding Units in AllianceBernstein's consolidated rabbi trust), we funded awards by allocating previously repurchased Holding Units that had been held in the rabbi trust.
-In the first quarter of 2014, we used Holding Units repurchased during the quarter and newly-issued Holding Units to fund the restricted Holding Unit awards granted in the first quarter of 2014.
+In the first six months of 2014, we used Holding Units repurchased during the period and newly-issued Holding Units to fund restricted Holding Unit awards.